eclipse-simrel/.github/wiki/SimRel/Contributing_to_Simrel_Aggregation_Build.md

     relationships that span multiple files and you need to update, synchronize and check-in all effected files.
-Note: the Categories are normally only added or edited by Planning Council, so be sure large changes there have been discussed via bugzilla, etc. (You can do this via a bugzilla entry in cross-project category).
+Note: the Categories are normally only added or edited by Planning Council, so be sure large changes there have been discussed via https://github.com/eclipse-simrel/simrel.build/issues.
     -   To add a feature to an existing category, for example: Using the *Aggregator Model Editor* with the top level `simrel.aggr` file -- Open your Contribution, And ...